 Charlotte, NC (August 20, 2013) - NASCAR artist Sam Bass is known for his work capturing the emotion and historic moments in our sport.
-As he prepares to head to Bristol Motor Speedway, the program cover he designed for them is no different.
+As he prepares to head to Bristol Motor Speedway, the program cover he designed for them antibiotics for sale is no different.

 “This is one of my favorite Bristol paintings ever,” Bass said exuberantly.

 As he prepares for a busy schedule at Bristol, Bass shared his love for the track.
 “Bristol is like no other track on the circuit.
 I love standing on pit row, right before the race.
 The sense of electricity in the air, the night sky, the lights bouncing off the cars, the flashes from all the cameras in the grandstands…You just know that the sparks are about to fly and it is truly one of the greatest moments in NASCAR!”